 Another common mistake people make is doing mini cuts way too frequently.

 Repeating the statement above – you should be spending significantly more time lean bulking than cutting fat.
 So, don’t start a mini cut right when you see a bit of body fat on your body.

-Moreover, you would want to do mini cuts 2-3 times in a muscle gaining phase.
-After that, you would be better off going into a regular cut after which transitioning to a new muscle gaining phase.
+Moreover, you would want to do mini cuts 2-3 times in a muscle-gaining phase.
+After that, you would be better off going into a regular cut after which transition to a new muscle-gaining phase.

 Doing Too Aggressive Mini Cuts

 Another common mistake people make with mini cuts is doing them too aggressively.